-Using a handful of repeatable steps and small vials of common aromatic components in wine you can quickly train your nose to identify and describe them.
-The pros use aroma kits so why shouldn’t the everyday consumer?
-I have had success with the popular, and immensely more expensive, Le Nez du Vin, and the kits by Wine Awakenings were given the nod by noted 30-year Napa winemaker, Marco DiGiulio.
-They make great gifts for the wine lover in your family, for training retail staff at your wine business or supporting those in the field of wine education.
+Using a handful of repeatable steps and small vials of common aromatic components in wine, you can quickly train your nose to identify and describe them.
+The pros use aroma kits, so why shouldn’t you?
+Wine Awakenings was given the nod by noted 30-year Napa winemaker, Marco DiGiulio.
+They make great gifts for the wine lover in your family, training retail staff at your wine business or supporting those in the field of wine education.

-Each kit (Red and White) contains 12 aromas, instructional booklet, scent cards and interactive notepad.
-Don’t study alone.
-Rather, use the cards and notepad and turn learning into a game to be shared with friends and a glass (or more) of wine.
+Wine Aroma kits contains aroma vials, an instructional booklet, scent cards and more.
+You don’t have to study alone.
+Use the cards and notepad and turn learning into a game to be shared with friends and a glass (or more) of wine.